craigharding/easy-wordpress/README.md

 Easy Wordpress will get your CMS up and ready in practically no time.
 As easy as 1 2 3.

+## Features

+This is a six container Wordpress CMS.
+* Nginx is the frontend and serves up the static content
+* PHP is the main Wordpress engine
+* MySql is the datbase
+* Portainer gives you access and views into the containers
+* MailHog is the dummy email server
+* ngrok connects the project to the internet, with TLS

 ## Installing / Getting started

 You will need a system with Docker installed and running.
 Also depends on